The second period of Sumerian history is called the Uruk Period (4100–2900 BC) and is marked by the emergence of the world’s first cities.

 |Contract for the sale of a field and a house|

-It was finally displaced by alphabets (or at least what we call ‘abjads’ the consonant-only 'alphabets' like Phoenician writing).
+It was finally displaced by alphabets (or at least the consonant-only 'alphabets', like Phoenician writing, that we call ‘abjads’ ).

-These ‘alphabets’ were first invented by a group of Semitic workers and traders living in Egyptian occupied lands of the Sinai and south Canaan around 2,000 BC.
-Vowels were added later to reduce ambiguities.
+These ‘alphabets’ were first invented by a group of Semitic workers and traders living in Egyptian- occupied lands of the Sinai and south Canaan around 2,000 BC.

-Papyrus was easier to use than clay tablets but perhaps almost as important alphabets were so much simpler to learn and use.
+Papyrus was easier to use than clay tablets but, perhaps almost as importantly, alphabets were so much simpler to learn and use.

 Most will accept that world's first urbanisation was achieved early in the Uruk period (4100–2900 BC).